avito-tech/avito-android/docs/content/docs/projects/BuildChecks.md

 }
 ```

-Some checks require settings to work properly.
+Some checks will require settings to work properly.
 You'll get an error about missing settings:

 ```text